 Charlie knew perfectly well that while he was not going to dominate men, he could get them to do his bidding another way; he could pimp out his girls to them.
-And it was in this way that he was able to control many men and build his petty criminal enterprise.
+It was in this way that he was able to control many men and build his petty criminal enterprise.

 Most of what Charlie did from a criminal perspective was simple and small scale.
-He was not mastermind.
+He was no mastermind.
 He and his followers engaged in theft, some light extortion, some drug dealing, and the girls engaged in prostitution.
 They stole guns, drugs, and money, and they stole cars, often Volkswagens, which they would convert into dune buggies.

 Nevertheless, operating these enterprises took money and muscle and Manson solicited the help of many men including members of the Straight Satan’s motorcycle gang.
-His ‘in’ was with a gang member named Danny DeCarlo who stated many times that he hung around the ranch with Charlie getting drunk and high and working on cars mostly because of the girls who were available to him.
+His ‘in’ was with a gang member named Danny DeCarlo who stated many times that he hung around the ranch with Charlie, getting drunk and high and working on cars mostly because of the girls who were available to him.

 Charlie also knew Terry Melcher, and Melcher was a record producer.
-Charlie thought Terry would help him become a famous recording artists, and when Melcher declined to produce Manson’s songs, Charlie took it very personally.
+Charlie thought Terry would help him become a famous recording artists, and when Melcher declined to produce Manson’s songs, Charlie took it personally.
 It was Melcher’s presence at the Ciello Road house brought Charlie there, and that lead to Sharon Tate’s murder.

 There were many others, including the possibility that Manson was using the girls to get access to the doctors at the Height Ashbury Free Medical Clinic.
-If there is any truth to what Tom O’Neil writes about in Chaos, at some point, Manson was in the same office with doctors that were cooperating with the FBI and possibly the CIA, and those agencies wanted to have informers in the counterculture scene, and they were carrying on experiments with LSD.
+If there is any truth to what Tom O’Neil writes about in Chaos, at some point, Manson was in the same office with doctors that were cooperating with the FBI and possibly the CIA, and those agencies wanted to have informers in the counterculture scene.
+Further, they were carrying on experiments with LSD.
 How much interaction Charlie had with the government while he was still in prison, or during this period, can’t be confirmed.
 The thrust of Chaos is that Manson was an informer, test subject, and possibly a facilitator of the technique that could convert certain people into killers.

 It was at the Haight that Charlie must have developed relationships with powerful men who could keep him out of jail.
 While he as on parole, he committed all manner of crimes and traveled all over the country, and yet he was never taken in.
 He was arrested along with the rest of the family in August of 1969, six days after the Tate and LaBianca murders, but again, released.
 O’Neil asserts, based on several police sources, that this was because Manson was an informer.
-Somehow, he kept out of jail and developed a fanatical following, which goes beyond merely pimping out vulnerable women.
+Somehow, he kept out of jail and developed a fanatical following, which goes beyond merely pimping out vulnerable women and petty thievery.

 Mostly what Manson had working in his favor, was timing.
-His release from prison right at the moment of counter-culture breakout brought him into contact with men who would not have looked twice at him before or after that moment.
+His release from prison right at the moment of counterculture breakout brought him into contact with men who would not have looked twice at him before or after that moment.